DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 Keeping track of the versions is not built in to the bag store, but here is were **modular** design comes in: you can add that capability by simply adding appropriate metadata.
 That could be something as simple as a "version" metadata field, or something a bit more sophisticated.
-Our [`easy-bag-index`] module takes a records both a timestamp and a pointer to the base revision, the combination of which is always enough to reconstruct the version history.
+Our [`easy-bag-index`] module records both a timestamp and a pointer to the base revision, the combination of which is always enough to reconstruct the version history.

 [`easy-bag-index`]: https://github.com/DANS-KNAW/easy-bag-index

 #### Virtually-valid
-However, an objection to such an approach could be that you would be storing a lot of files redundantly.
+An objection to such an approach could be that you would be storing a lot of files redundantly.
 After all, a package update may leave many files unchanged.
-The bag store supports
+The bag store supports the **efficient** storage of collections of bags with common files.
+Instead of requiring every bag to be valid according to [the BagIt definition of valid], it must be only "virtually" valid.
-a way to storage fairly storage **efficient**.
-Instead of requiring every bag to be valid according to [the BagIt definition of valid], it must be "virtually" valid.

 A bag is virtually-valid when:

 * it is valid, *or*...
 * it is incomplete, but has a [`fetch.txt`] with references to the missing files.